Extiri/Suggestions/README.md

-# CodeMenuSuggestions
+# Suggestions

-An app that allows you to get suggestions of snippets directly in your editor.
+An app that allows you to get text suggestions everywhere.
+It currently support CodeMenu.